DavidVista/Address-Map-Visualization/README.md

 # Address-Map-Visualization
 A public client-server application for visual analysis of incoming IP address queries.

-First, the `scraper.py` script is used to fetch the incoming IP address information.
+First, the `scraper/scraper.py` script is used to fetch the incoming IP address information.
 At the same time, the HTTP server receives passed information records and provide the real-time asynchronous view for a client.
+The `server/server.py` contains the implementation of the server code using Flask framework.
+Three routes are used: `/upload` for loading record information, `/download` for requesting already fetched records, and `/` for `server/templates/index.html`.
+Finally, the javascript application on the page performs ajax requests to the server using `/download` route, and automatically fetches upcoming records.

+The visualization part is implemented in the same `index.html` file using Three.js framework.
+The framework allows to create 3D interractive visual applications.
+In this project, I used a 3D earth model to visualize points representing individual records.
+The visualization includes the following interractive features:
+- List of recently fetched records;
+- Information about each point by mouse hover;
+- Highlighting point by click on the button;
+- List of highlighted points;
+- Map rotaion;
+- Zoom in and out with scaling size of points.

 ## Installation